sarahgylee/RFM_analysis/README.md

 > - Average Customer Lifespan = 1/(churn rate)

-### RFM is a methosd used for analyzing customer value
+### RFM is a method used for analyzing customer value
  **1. Recency: How recently did the customer purchase?**
 > - The last time that a customer made a purchase
 > - A customer who has made a purchase recently is more likely to make a repeat purchase than a customer who hasn’t made a purchase in a long time